 - Work may vary depending on the economy.
 Holiday decorating is one of those expenses that families and businesses will drop when the money is tight.

 What You Need to Get Started in Holiday Decorating Business

-To sell your decorating services, you'll need to set up your business, have a few tools, and a marketing plan.
+To sell your decorating services, you'll need to set up your business, have a few tools, and develop a marketing plan.
 Here's a list to get you started:

-- Customers.
-Start by decorating your own home or business, as well as your friends' and family's homes to get experience and referrals.
+- Marketing plan: Start by decorating your own home or business, as well as your friends' and family's homes to get experience and referrals.
 Consider advertising or posting bulletins in your church or other organization, or at local stores.
 Take pictures and build a portfolio.
 Use a blog or a site like Pinterest to show off your work.